margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Future ##
 No one knows what the future will bring.
-We put our hope in the prospects of a better day tomorrow.
+Putting hope in the prospects of a better day tomorrow rests thought in the right place.
-We carry the weight of concerns over imminent threats to our being next week.
+Carrying the weight of concerns over imminent threats to our being next week brings heaviness.
-We trust that there are opportunities for new modes of life in a year.
+Trusting that there are opportunities for new modes of life in a year brings a reason to keep going.
-Prophesying for good, not for evil, shall be our goal in the uncertainty and questioned destiny.
+Prophesying for good, not for evil, shall be the goal in the uncertainty and questioned destiny.
-Our fate is good, and the cycle of light continues forever out of the darkness.
+The fate is good, and the cycle of light continues forever out of the darkness.

 <br>